 On January 22, 2008, we invested \$30 million in all of the outstanding subordinated notes of GSC Investment Corp.
 CLO 2007, Ltd., a collateralized loan obligation fund managed by us that invests primarily in senior secured loans.
 Additionally, we entered into a collateral management agreement with GSC Investment Corp.
 CLO 2007, Ltd. pursuant to which we act as collateral manager to it.
 The Saratoga CLO was refinanced in October 2013 and its reinvestment period ends in October 2016.
 The Saratoga CLO remains 100% owned and managed by Saratoga Investment Corp.
 We receive a base management fee of 0.25% and a subordinated management fee of 0.25% of the Fee Basis Amount at the beginning of the Collection Period, paid quarterly to the extent of available proceeds.
-We are also entitled to an incentive management fee equal to 20.0% of the remaining interest proceeds and principal proceeds, if any, after the subordinated notes have realized the incentive management fee target return of 12.0%, in accordance with the Priority of Payments after making the prior distributions on the relevant payment date.
-For the years ended February 28, 2014 and 2013, and February 29, 2012, we accrued \$1.8 million, \$2.0 million and \$2.0 million in management fee income, respectively, and \$3.4 million, \$4.2 million and \$4.2 million in interest income, respectively, from Saratoga CLO.
+We are also entitled to an incentive management fee target return of 12.0%, in accordance with the Priority of Payments after making the prior distributions on the relevant payment date.
+For the years ended February 28, 2015, February 28, 2014 and February 28, 2013, we accrued \$1.5 million, \$1.8 million, and \$2.0 million in management fee income, respectively, and \$2.7 million, \$3.4 million, and \$4.2 million in interest income, respectively, from Saratoga CLO.
 We did not accrue any amounts related to the incentive management fee as the 12.0% hurdle rate has not yet been achieved.

-At February 28, 2014, the Company determined that the fair value of its investment in the subordinated notes of Saratoga CLO was \$19.6 million.
+At February 28, 2015, the Company determined that the fair value of its investment in the subordinated notes of Saratoga CLO was \$17.0 million.
 The Company determines the fair value of its investment in the subordinated notes of Saratoga CLO based on the present value of the projected future cash flows of the subordinated notes over the life of Saratoga CLO.
-At February 28, 2014, Saratoga CLO had investments with a principal balance of \$301.3 million and a weighted average spread over LIBOR of 4.1%, and had debt with a principal balance of \$284.1 million with a weighted average spread over LIBOR of 1.8%.
+At February 28, 2015, Saratoga CLO had investments with a principal balance of \$296.9 million and a weighted average spread over LIBOR of 4.3%, and had debt with a principal balance of \$282.4 million with a weighted average spread over LIBOR of 1.8%.
 As a result, Saratoga CLO earns a "spread" between the interest income it receives on its investments and the interest expense it pays on its debt and other operating expenses, which is distributed quarterly to the Company as the holder of its subordinated notes.
-At February 28, 2014, the total "spread", or projected future cash flows of the subordinated notes, over the life of Saratoga CLO was \$24.9 million, which had a present value of approximately \$20.2 million, using a 9.0% discount rate.
+At February 28, 2015, the total "spread", or projected future cash flows of the subordinated notes, over the life of Saratoga CLO was \$17.3 million, which had a present value of approximately \$17.0 million, using a 12.0% discount rate.